-Ratios Description March 31, 2025 March 31, 2024 Debt-Equity Ratio Total Debt / Total Equity 5.42 5.13 Current Ratio NA NA NA Long Term Debt to Working Capital NA NA NA Bad Debts to Account Receivable Ratio NA NA NA Current Liability Ratio NA NA NA Total Debts to Total Assets Total Debt / Total Asset 0.84 0.83 Debtors Turnover NA NA NA Inventory Turnover NA NA NA Profit before tax margin (%) PBT / Total Revenue 22.79% 22.49% Net Profit Margin (%) PAT / Total Revenue 22.32% 22.76% Net Worth (in ₹ in Crs) Share capital + Reserves and surplus 4,325.98 3,859.65 Net Profit After Tax (in ₹ in Crs) 487.21 420.47 Earnings Per Share (Basic) PAT / Total number of shares 3.54 3.06 Earnings Per Share (Diluted) PAT / Total diluted number of shares 3.54 3.06 Gross/ Net Non-Performing Assets (NPAs) Nil Nil Capital Redemption Reserve/Debenture Redemption Reserve NA NA NA LCR Liquidity coverage ratio 6.26 2.26
+Ratios Description March 31, 2025 March 31, 2024 Debt-Equity Ratio Total Debt / Total Equity 5.42 5.13 Current Ratio NA NA NA Long Term Debt to Working Capital NA NA NA Bad Debts to Account Receivable Ratio NA NA NA Current Liability Ratio NA NA NA Total Debts to Total Assets Total Debt / Total Asset 0.84 0.83 Debtors Turnover NA NA NA Inventory Turnover NA NA NA Profit before tax margin (%) PBT / Total Revenue 22.79% 22.49% Net Profit Margin (%) PAT / Total Revenue 22.32% 22.76% Net Worth (in ₹ in Crs) Share capital + Reserves and surplus 4,325.98 3,859.65 Net Profit After Tax (in ₹ in Crs) 487.21 420.47 Earnings Per Share (Basic) PAT / Total number of shares 3.54 3.06 Earnings Per Share (Diluted) PAT / Total diluted number of shares 3.54 3.06 Gross/ Net Non-Performing Assets (NPAs) Nil Nil Capital Redemption Reserve/Debenture Redemption Reserve NA NA NA LCR Liquidity coverage ratio 6.26 2.26 b) There are no transactions with companies struck off under section 248 of the Companies Act, 2013 or section 560 of Companies Act, 1956.

-\ Not applicable, being a Non-Banking Financial Service Company registered with the Reserve Bank of India.
+Not applicable, being a Non-Banking Financial Service Company registered with the Reserve Bank of India.

-- b) There are no transactions with companies struck off under section 248 of the Companies Act, 2013 or section 560 of Companies Act, 1956. - c) No proceeding has been initiated during the year or pending against the Company for holding any Benami property - d) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period. - e) During the current year the Company has not traded or invested in Crypto currency or Virtual Currency. - f) The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961 - g) The Company, has not advanced or loaned or invested funds to any other person(s) or entity(is), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries - h) The Company, has not received any fund from any person(s) or entity(is), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall:
+c) No proceeding has been initiated during the year or pending against the Company for holding any Benami property d) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period.

+e) During the current year the Company has not traded or invested in Crypto currency or Virtual Currency.

+f) The Company does not have any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961 g) The Company, has not advanced or loaned or invested funds to any other person(s) or entity(is), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company h) The Company, has not received any fund from any person(s) or entity(is), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall:

-(a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party. - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries, - i) The information as required under the Micro, Small and Medium Enterprises Development Act, 2006 (MSMED Act) has been determined to the extent such parties have been identified on the basis of information received from suppliers regarding their status under the said act as available with the Company and relied upon by the auditors, is as follows:
+(a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the company (Ultimate Beneficiaries) or (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries i) The information as required under the Micro, Small and Medium Enterprises Development Act, 2006 (MSMED Act) has been determined to the extent such parties have been identified on the basis of information received from suppliers regarding their status under the said act as available with the Company and relied upon by the auditors, is as follows: